How To Plan a Field Trip Like a Boss

-As a homeschool group leader, and after planning a multitude of events, parties, workshops, group meetings and field trips; I learned there is a proper way to plan an event for your homeschool group.
+As a homeschool group leader, and after planning a multitude of events, parties, workshops, group meetings, and field trips; I have learned there is a proper way to plan a filed trip or event for your homeschool group.

 - Successful events are organized events.
 People will quickly know where to go and when.